nathanlane/industrialpolicyclass/README.md

 *********

 ## Schedule of Main Lectures.
-Main lectures are two-hour lectures.
-They are usually broken into two talks.
-Please note that the lectures may cover additional papers and omit some of these.
-Each lecture will have its own list of references.
+Tbhe main class each week will be a two-hour lectures.
+The main talks will usually broken into two topics or so.
+Please note that the lectures may cover additional papers and omit some of those on the list.
+Each lecture will also have its own list of references, which I will give at the end of each set of lectures.

 If you are in doubt about what reading to do, please ask me.
 If you track the required readings, you will be set.
+I will try to post slides and/or notes after the lectures.

 ### Readings
 Readings are broken down by those required for the command of lecture material.
 Lectures will draw heavily from required readings.
 Followed by those that are great follow ups for enrichment.
 Further readings are for those who want to get into the weeds of a topic.